-When I saw this storyboard, I knew that more needed to be done on the message before the video could be made.
-And I wanted to share that with you because chances are, many not-for-profits are struggling with the same messaging challenges.
+When I saw this storyboard, I knew that more needed to be done on the message.

 So, let’s get specific.

 To me this seems like the beginning of a BBC documentary.
-Something you would kick back, and if you're comfortable, maybe let the sound wash over you.
+Something you would kick back to watch and let the sound wash over you.

-This is not what you want your charity marketing video to do.
-You have three seconds to catch your audience’s attention before they scroll away.
+Your charity marketing video has three seconds to catch your audience’s attention before they scroll away.

 Don’t start your script with something impersonal; something that your viewer, your intended audience, can’t immediately relate to.

 In the Thrive storyboard, this soil concept is presented as ‘the hook’.
-As soon as I saw this, I said, this is not a hook.
+But it’s not really a hook.

-It's important to know what a hook is, because your entire video can be framed around this conceit.
+It’s important to know what a hook is, because your entire video can be framed around one.

 A hook tells people why they should care.
 That’s the definition of a hook.